-- attracting and retaining a higher quality and more diverse student body - providing those students with challenging and motivating intellectual experiences, including Ball State's signature immersive learning experiences - attracting and retaining the highest quality faculty and supporting the learning, scholarship, and engagement they can provide - synergistically connecting the curriculum, the co-curricular activities, and the physical setting of the campus so Ball State becomes a truly vibrant, diverse, and intergenerational community

-The university's budget has been formulated to support these goals.
-To be sure, the downturn in the nation's economy has affected Ball State, but we have responded creatively.
-Despite reductions in state funding, we managed to provide employee raises in all but one year and to support strategic initiatives by internal reallocation from lower-priority items and by becoming more efficient deliverers of essential services.
-We have continued to provide scholarship assistance to students through existing endowments, augmentations to those endowments, and the continuing generosity of our alumni, friends, and other benefactors.
+- attracting and retaining a higher quality and more diverse student body - providing those students with challenging and motivating intellectual experiences, including Ball State's signature immersive learning experiences - attracting and retaining the highest quality faculty and supporting the learning, scholarship, and engagement they can provide - synergistically connecting the curriculum, the co-curricular activities, and the physical setting of the campus so Ball State becomes a truly vibrant, diverse, and intergenerational community funding, we managed to provide employee raises in all but one year and to support strategic initiatives by internal reallocation from lower-priority items and by becoming more efficient deliverers of essential services.
+We continued to provide scholarship assistance to students through existing endowments, augmentations to those endowments, and the continuing generosity of our alumni, friends, and other benefactors.
 We have taken every opportunity to provide thoughtful input to those who develop and write state funding formulas and have become equally agile in responding effectively to the ultimate policies.